 The everyday efforts of the Alberta Ombudsman’s office have also facilitated the fairness of appeal panels, policies and investigative practices within government department, agencies, boards and commissions, and regulated professions.
 The office has successfully prompted numerous apologies for complainants over the years for unfair treatment they received and pressed for significant policy and legislative changes.
 The oversight of the Ombudsman has augmented processes by creating identifiable and effective appeals, improving standards for timeliness and politeness in response to citizen’s complaints and promoting clearly written, plain language documents and correspondence to complainants.
 The office has promoted the right for citizens to be heard and to know the case against them.
 Beyond process issues, many citizens have received benefits and services they would otherwise have been denied.

 The office has helped provincial civil servants increase their understanding of the concepts of administrative fairness, thereby encouraging better government administration for all citizens.
-A pamphlet called Administrative Fairness Guidelines was created and is available on paper or on our website.
+A booklet containing our Administrative Fairness Guidelines was developed and is available in print or on our website.
 Ombudsman staff have developed training modules that are delivered to administrators on request.